Latest Surgery News

 Drop-ins WILL NOT BE ACCEPTED so please do not attend unless you have been through the appropriate triage first.
 Anyone attending the hub without the appropriate triage is putting themselves, staff and other patients at risk so it is vitally important you only attend if you are asked to.

-This has been rapidly put together and we would like to thank everyone involved in making this happen, particularly those involved in the High Peak Primary Care Network and DCHS who have worked so hard on this project and all the staff at Buxton Cottage Hospital for accommodating us.
+This has been rapidly put together and we would like to thank everyone involved in making this happen, particularly those involved in the High Peak Primary Care Network and DCHS who have worked so hard on this project.

 Our Patients can now use the NHS App